Many people wonder whether bleached or unbleached coffee filters are better.

 Overall, when it comes to coffee filters, you always want to choose a high-quality product.
 There are excellent bleached and unbleached filters available on the market today.

-However, if you want to get rid of paper filters altogether, you might want to switch to a reusable mesh filter.
+However, if you want to eliminate paper filters altogether, consider switching to a reusable mesh filter.

 They work the same way that paper filters do, but you only need to pay money for them once, then rinse them out after every brew cycle.
 This is even better for the environment.

-If you want to choose a cheaper product that’s better for the environment, then you’ll want to choose unbleached coffee filters.
-Bleached filters go through more processing, leading to slightly higher prices and more waste produced.
+If you want to choose a more affordable product that's better for the environment, opt for unbleached coffee filters.

 However, you do need to rinse unbleached filters before using them.
 If you don't, your coffee may have a papery taste after brewing.